Big Brother (franchise): Isolation

 Big Brother contestants are isolated in the house, without access to television, radio, or the Internet.
 They are not permitted routine communication with the outside world.
 This was an important issue for most earlier series of the show.
 In more-recent series, contestants are occasionally allowed to view televised events (usually as a reward for winning at a task).
 In most versions of the program, books and writing materials are also forbidden, although exceptions are sometimes made for religious materials such as the Bible, Tanakh or the Qur'an.
 Some versions ban all writing implements, even items that can be used to write (such as lipstick or eyeliner).
 Despite the housemates' isolation, some contestants are occasionally allowed to leave the house as part of tasks.
 Contestants are permitted to leave the house in an emergency.

 News from the outside world may occasionally be given as a reward.
 Additionally, news of extraordinary events from the outside world may be given to the Housemates if such information is considered important, such notable past examples include that of national election results, (along with Housemates being able participate in said elections, for countries with compulsory voting) the September 11 attacks, and the COVID-19 pandemic.

 Contestants have regularly scheduled interactions with the show's host on eviction nights.
 Throughout each day, the program's producer, in the "Big Brother" voice, issues directives and commands to contestants.
 Some versions of the show allow private counselling sessions with a psychologist.
 These are allowed at any time and are often conducted by telephone from the Diary Room.

+Season 16 of the Australian adaption of Big Brother has the house located inside the Gold Coast theme park Dreamworld, allowing patrons on certain rides to see into the house garden, with some overhead yelling to the housemates.
+Previous series at Dreamworld had the house located outside the theme parks grounds, separating the housemates from park visitors.